 Brilliant for kids parties or christenings, these easy 3d biscuits are achievable even for novice bakers.
 The duck biscuits are based on the theme of 5 Little Ducks went Swimming One Day and are simple to make as well as super cute!

 I first made this simple 3d duck biscuit scene four years ago after watching the Great British Bake Off.
 At the time, my 2 year old daughter was obsessed by ducks and I knew she would love it.
 After all, her favourite nursery rhyme was 5 Little Ducks Went Swimming One Day.
-If I was going to make some 3d biscuits it would have to be ducks.
+If I was going to make a 3d biscuit creation it would have to be ducks.

 Four years later and I had the chance to sit at one of the bakers' tables at the Extra Slice recording.
 I could take some biscuits with me but what to take?
 Well, Little Miss Spice is 6 now and not quite so obessessed with ducks, although they are still her favourite animal.
 I couldn't resist remaking them for her.
 After all, these easy 3d biscuits are great for kids of any age.

 There were some impressive creations at the Extra Slice recording.
 My little duck biscuits did not quite stand out enough to be featured on the show but I'm proud of them anyway.